alexseitsinger/page-scrapers/README.md

 ## Description

-Scrapes pages for for urls, descriptions, and images data.
+Scrapes wikipedia pages for for url, description, plot, images, genre, and year data.

 ## Installation